Local near-quadratic convergence of Riemannian interior point methods: Conclusion

 \section{Conclusion}

 \isextendedversion{ In this paper, we considered \RNLO{}~\cref{prob:RNLO} and analyzed a class of \RIPM{}s— namely, \cref{algo:RIPMOuter}—for solving it.
 We introduced the extrapolation for computing the initial point~\cref{def:extrapolation} in each outer iteration and proved that this point satisfies the stopping conditions as stated in \cref{coro:Newtonstopconds}.
 This implies that \cref{algo:RIPMOuter} can proceed without performing inner iterations.
 In \cref{theo:locnearquadconv}, we established that the local superlinear convergence of \cref{algo:RIPMOuter}, as well as the local near-quadratic convergence under the update rule~\cref{eq:barrparamupdaterule} for the barrier parameters.
 We also applied these results to a \RIPTRM{} proposed in \cite{Obaraetal2025APrimalDualIPTRMfor2ndOrdStnryPtofRiemIneqCstrOptimProbs}, \cref{algo:RIPTRMOuter}.
 We proved that \cref{algo:RIPTRMOuter} also satisfies the stopping conditions when using the \exactsolution{}, which is the global optimum of \cref{prob:TRS}, and the second-order stationarity around a solution.
-This implies the local superlinear and near-quadratic convergence of \cref{algo:RIPTRMOuter}.}{In this paper, we considered \RNLO{}~\cref{prob:RNLO} and analyzed a class of \RIPM{}s employing the extrapolation step, \cref{algo:RIPMOuter}, for solving it.
+This implies the local superlinear and near-quadratic convergence of \cref{algo:RIPTRMOuter}.
+Numerical results supported the theoretical analyses of the proposed methods. }{In this paper, we considered \RNLO{}~\cref{prob:RNLO} and analyzed a class of \RIPM{}s employing the extrapolation step, \cref{algo:RIPMOuter}, for solving it.
 We proved the local superlinear convergence of the algorithm as well as the local near-quadratic convergence under certain assumptions on the update rule of barrier parameters.
 We also applied these results to the \RIPTRM{} proposed in \cite{Obaraetal2025APrimalDualIPTRMfor2ndOrdStnryPtofRiemIneqCstrOptimProbs}, \cref{algo:RIPTRMOuter}, to establish its local superlinear and near-quadratic convergence.
-Possible future research directions include developing an inner iteration for the full \RNLO{}~\cref{prob:RNLO} setting (\RNLO{} with $\eqset=\emptyset$), investigating local convergence for degenerate problems, and analyzing convergence to a non-strict local minima. }
+Numerical results supported the theoretical analyses of the proposed methods. } In closing, we discuss future directions for the further development of \RIPM{}s.
+Since this work mainly focuses on the theoretical aspects of \RIPM{}s, further practical improvements would be valuable: \begin{enumerate} \item \textbf{Dynamic update of barrier parameters:} In the numerical experiments, we adopt monotone updates of the barrier parameter \cref{eq:barrparamupdaterule} together with stopping conditions for the inner iterations.
+In Euclidean optimization, Armand et al.~\cite{Armandetal2012FromGlobtoLocConvofIntMethsforNonlinOptim} proposed sophisticated update procedures, accompanied by an analysis of the smooth transition between global and local convergence.
+Incorporating such techniques into our methods could improve practical performance.